Arno1235/typing_test/README.md

 # typing_test
-Very simple typing test in the terminal
+Very simple dutch typing test in the terminal

+wordlist.txt was found on https://github.com/OpenTaal/opentaal-wordlist